Source: RSM US LLP. PBMares is a member of RSM US Alliance.

 As third-party software continues to develop, programs range in their capabilities.
 Basic software can perform calculations and generate reports.
 More advanced technology can onboard leases, remind users of renewals, account for footnote disclosures and more.

 A trusted advisor can help implement this software and centralize an organization’s grant funding portfolio as part of a comprehensive plan tailored to the entity’s needs.
-For related insights on this topic, visit our resource center.

 This article was written by RSM US LLP and originally appeared on 2020-06-30.